-Tucked behind a screen of hardwoods from State Hwy 21 awaits a finished 12’x 12’ one room cabin with a 6’x 6’ entryway addition powered by a Generac propane generator and kept comfy by a propane wall heater.
+Tucked behind a screen of hardwoods from State Hwy 21 awaits a finished 12’x 12’ building powered by a Generac propane generator and kept comfy by a propane wall heater.
 The adjacent 6’x 6’ storage shed houses the generator while providing additional room for supplies.
 The cozy camp offers a bunk and space for a futon with room to spare for a TV, cabinets, and hunting clothes.
-The 15’x10’ garage provides room for storing gear, toys, or gathering to take care of a successful harvest.
+An additional shed provides room for storing gear, toys, or gathering to take care of a successful harvest.

 Approximately 24 wooded acres are enrolled in the MFL CLOSED program for reduced taxes while retaining privacy.
 Trails meander throughout a very pleasant patch of timber containing a plethora of white oak, black oak, and pine.
 Subtle ridges and lower pockets create natural travel routes for the local wildlife.
 Pending the annual precipitation, some pockets seasonally hold water.
 In particular, a lower pothole on the eastern side of the property holds water the majority of the year.